|Nov 2018||The Pragmatic Architect Evolves|

 |Aug 2012||WICSA 2012|

 WICSA, the research/practice crossover software architecture conference was held in Helsinki in 2012, which was a great location.
-I presented a short paper in a working session outlining an approach I designed for using a custom graphical language to represent the architecture of a large system.
-Paper and slides here.
+I presented a short paper in a working session titled "Using an Architecture Description Language to Model a Large-Scale Information System – An Industrial Experience Report".
+The paper outlines an approach I designed for using a custom graphical language to represent the architecture of a large system.

 |Jun 2011||WICSA 2011|